seanpatrickmcdonald/cs480McDonald/PA4/README.md

 PA4 Engine, and other code, and Dependency ReadMe writen by Daniel Lopez, Kurt Andersen, Dustin Barnes, and others?
 Modified by Sean McDonald

+### This program uses Coffin.obj in /assets.
+It will load this asset, so do not remove it.
+The coffin rotates and has red walls, with an orange base.

 # Dependencies, Building, and Running

 ## Dependency Instructions